mattermost/mattermost-plugin-demo/server/README.md

 ### MessageWillBePosted

-This sample implementation rejects posts in the sample channel, as well as posts that @-mention the sample plugin user.
+This demo implementation rejects posts in the demo channel, as well as posts that @-mention the demo plugin user.

 ### MessageWillBeUpdated

-This sample implementation rejects posts that @-mention the sample plugin user.
+This demo implementation rejects posts that @-mention the demo plugin user.

 ### MessageHasBeenPosted

-This sample implementation logs a message to the sample channel whenever a message is posted, unless by the sample plugin user itself.
+This demo implementation logs a message to the demo channel whenever a message is posted, unless by the demo plugin user itself.

 ### MessageHasBeenUpdated

-This sample implementation logs a message to the sample channel whenever a message is updated, unless by the sample plugin user itself.
+This demo implementation logs a message to the demo channel whenever a message is updated, unless by the demo plugin user itself.

 ## [team\_hooks.go](team.go)

 ### UserHasJoinedTeam

-This sample implementation logs a message to the sample channel in the team whenever a user joins the team.
+This demo implementation logs a message to the demo channel in the team whenever a user joins the team.

 ### UserHasLeftTeam

-This sample implementation logs a message to the sample channel in the team whenever a user leaves the team.
+This demo implementation logs a message to the demo channel in the team whenever a user leaves the team.